arthurBarthe/debiased-spatial-whittle/docs/periodogram.md

 ::: debiased_spatial_whittle.periodogram.ExpectedPeriodogram

+## multivariate_periodogram.py

+This module provides a class for the definition of a multi-variate periodogram.

+::: debiased_spatial_whittle.multivariate_periodogram.Periodogram

 ## likelihood.py
 This module provides tools to define the Debiased Whittle Likelihood and the associated estimator.
 More specifically, the Debiased Whittle Likelihood